MarkosHB/Mouse-Management-using-OpenCV/README.md

 Additionaly, there are some function that have to be imported from external libraries manually:

 #### _Open Computer Vision library_
-Most of the functions used are from the OpenCV library.
+Most of the functions used are from OpenCV.
 If not installed already, just copy paste on the console the following.
 ```bash
   pip install opencv-python
 ```